 Detecting new devices fraud

-Fraudsters may mask their devices by frequently resetting their main IDs of their devices - IDFA for iOS and GAID for Android.
+Fraudsters may mask their devices by frequently resetting the main IDs of their devices - IDFA for iOS and GAID for Android.
 Most mobile devices are recognized by AppsFlyer since AppsFlyer’s SDK exists in over 95% of them globally.

 If an install message is received from an unknown device, it is labeled as device rank N, meaning New.
-A high percentage of new devices is a strong indication of the occurrence of fraudulent activity by device farms, unless a campaign intentionally targets new devices.
+A high percentage of new devices is a strong indication of the occurrence of fraudulent activity by device farms unless a campaign intentionally targets new devices.

 1. On the Fraud types dropdown box select Install Fraud

 2. Sources located to the right of the gap on the graph or have over 60% new devices (cohort size of at least 100) are suspicious as new device fraud.
-With cohort size of at least 1000 devices over 40% sources are suspicious as well.
+With cohort size of at least 1000 devices over 40% of sources are suspicious as well.

 Site IDs with 100% new devices when the majority has 0% to 20% - highly suspicious

 3. For borderline sources check the loyal user rate of New Devices on the Aggregated Fraud Report.
 A low percentage is a strong indication of fraud.